Compendium of Physical Activities Speed Bag MET: 5.8

 How many calories does boxing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 327 calories during 30 minutes of boxing.
-This is based on a MET value of 9.
+A person weighing 160 lbs (73 kg) burns approximately 354 calories during 30 minutes of boxing.
+This is based on a MET value of 9.3 for boxing, simulated round (exercise).
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of boxing?

-The MET (Metabolic Equivalent of Task) value for boxing is 9.
-This means boxing burns 9 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for boxing is 9.3, while the selected training style uses MET 9.3.
+This means boxing, simulated round (exercise) burns 9.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is boxing good for weight loss?

-Yes, boxing is an effective exercise for weight loss.
-With a MET value of 9, it burns a significant number of calories per session.
-A 160-lb person burns about 653 calories per hour.
+Yes, boxing can be effective for weight loss when performed intensely enough.
+With a selected MET value of 9.3, a 160-lb person burns about 709 calories per hour.
 Combined with a balanced diet, regular boxing can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during boxing?

 Body weight significantly impacts calorie burn during boxing.
-A 120-lb person burns about 245 calories in 30 minutes, while a 250-lb person burns approximately 510 calories in the same time.
+At the selected MET value of 9.3, a 120-lb person burns about 266 calories in 30 minutes, while a 250-lb person burns approximately 554 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does boxing work?